When the Saints Go Marching In – guitar tabs and chords

 Here are some other resources on chords:

-When the Saints Go Marching In – Melody with tabs and chords
+When the Saints Go Marching In – melody with tabs and chords

 For the sheet music below, keep in mind that the chords and melody are meant to be played as separate parts.
 We’ll look at how to connect these parts later in the arrangement section of this lesson.